-For those who would like to become a Community Mentor, applications will be open until the 25th June, with interviews starting week beginning 28th.
+For those who would like to become a Community Mentor, applications will be open until the 16th July.
 To be eligible, you must be a young black man aged between 18 – 29, with some lived experience of ill-mental health or dealing with community mental health services.
 Application form and contact can be found on our Mind and IRIE Mind Website, for more information please contact email@example.com.

 Route for attending workshops